xieweiAlex/English_Learning/words-review.md

 ## words-Oct.md ##
 words/2022/words-Oct.md
+I'm a man, and I don't **grovel** to rats. -
+As he wrote, “Philosophy calls for plain living, not for **penance**…our lives should observe a happy medium between the ways of the sage and the ways of the world at large. -
 I’m a fan of anything sour, **tart**, and **tangy**, so with Kombucha, it was **love at first sip**. -
 We **scouted** the postal office. -
 It **behooves** me to inform you that you're fired. -